augustofavrearg/augustofavrearg/README.md

 My name is Augusto, I am an Argentine student of a Bachelor's degree in information systems and Bachelor's Degree in Business Administration

+*Currently working at Ernst & Young [https://www.ey.com/en_gl/forensic-integrity-services]

-*Currently working as a freelance developer on Fiverr and UpWork [https://es.fiverr.com/augustoramonfav?up_rollout=true]
+*Currently working as a freelance developer on Fiverr [https://es.fiverr.com/augustoramonfav?up_rollout=true]

 *Currently working as a freelance developer on UpWork [https://www.upwork.com/freelancers/~01ddd3ed8c43e545ff?viewMode=1]